digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/bindings-java/open-tracing.rst

 * TransactionService.GetFlatTransactionById
 * CompletionService.CompletionStream

-You can extract the context by using a helper function implemented in the example
+You can extract the context by using a helper function implemented in the example:

 .. code-block:: java

     Context extractedContext = openTelemetry.contextFromDamlTraceContext(tx.getTraceContext());

-The extracted context has to be elevated to the status of the current context.
+The extracted context then has to be elevated to the status of the current context.
 Doing this allows the continuation of the original trace context into the present operation.
-Again the example provides a convenient combinator for that
+Again the example provides a convenient combinator for that:

 .. code-block:: java

     openTelemetry.runInOpenTelemetryScope(extractedContext, () -> ... );

 Finally, you generate a new span within the original context.
-You can use the already familiar ``runInNewSpan`` method
+You can use the already familiar ``runInNewSpan`` method:

 .. code-block:: java